What We Did

 I’m not a doctor nor do I have a medical background but I feel I can relate on a more personal level with others who might be going through a similar situation.
 I was like them and had to figure it out too.

 Again, I must disclose that I’m not a medical doctor.
 Before making any dietary changes, you should consult with your own doctor.
+I also don't purport to tell you what to eat or not to eat!
+I am just sharing what we chose to do.
 After much personal research, trial and error, this is what we did that worked.

 1. We first and foremost, met with a doctor and got a complete blood workup done.
 This way, there was a baseline for comparison.
 Jim was able to see improvements in his lab results which was a great motivator.

 2. We cut out meat and dairy.
 Entirely.
 That included beef, chicken, fish, milk, cheese etc. Anything that came from a mother.
-Animal protein is full of cholesterol and saturated fat and can be hard for the kidneys to process.
+Animal protein contains cholesterol and saturated fat and can be hard for the kidneys to process.
 It also has no fibre.
 Think of fibre as the brush that cleans out your insides.

-We switched to “cleaner” protein such as beans, legumes, whole grains, quinoa.
-With Jim’s kidney condition, he even limited his bean intake (protein was especially hard on his kidneys).
-Trust me, he was never nor is he now protein deficient!
+We switched to plant proteins such as beans, legumes, whole grains, quinoa.
+With Jim’s kidney condition, he even limited his bean intake.
+He was never nor is he now protein deficient!
 See my blog on protein to get my take on the whole protein thing.

 3. We eat whole, unprocessed foods as much as possible.
 We reduced refined processed foods like white rice, white sugar, white flour, cookies, crackers etc (not rocket science - we all know these are bad for us!)

-4. We eliminated oils as much as possible.
+4. We minimized oils.
 We water saute our food instead (easy to do).
-Many doctors in the whole foods plant-based community warn against oils.
+This is a contested topic even within the plant-based community.
 We’ve heard that oils like olive and coconut are good for us.
 Jim attended TrueNorth Health Center where they treat people from all over with varying conditions.
-They state all oils are inflammatory (even the beloved coconut oil).
-They are highly dense fats that have been stripped of nutrients and clog the arteries.
-It’s those clogged arteries that lead to inflammation and disease.
-They can also prevent you from losing weight.
+They state that all oils are inflammatory (yes, even the beloved olive and coconut).
+They maintain that oils are highly dense fats that have been stripped of nutrients and can slow arterial blood flow which, in turn, can lead to inflammation.
+Weighing in at a whopping 1300 calories per ounce, oils may also impact weight loss if that is part of your disease management.
+In the end, you should do your own research and come to your own conclusions about the use of oil.
+However, I don't think anyone would dispute that we should not be overusing it.

 5. We blended green smoothies every morning.
 It’s a good way to start the day and get extra greens in.
 Jim would make extra, put it in a container and bring it with him as snack.
 We have a Vitamix.
 It’s expensive but worth every penny.
 I use it a few times a day to make smoothies, smooth sauces, dressings and fruit “nice” cream.